antoniafeistel/BigData/README.md

 **What happens if just the data increases?**

 The fact, that we are in a real time processing environment is kind of special.
-With more generated data the specific streaming components (producer, kafka, consumer) will not process slower beacause the system is still continously processing data and not loading all the data into the cluster and then analyze it.
-With more generated data the limits of one major component will be reached at some point.
-With then generating more data, the system will not be able to process more tramsactions in the same period of time.
-From that point the delay between the generation of a transaction and the corresponding fraud detection will increase and the system runs in danger of increasing processing duration of one single transaction.
+With more generated data, the specific streaming components (producer, kafka, consumer) will deteriorate in performance beacause the system is still continously processing data and not loading all the data into the cluster and then analyze it.
+With more generated data, the limits of one major component will be reached at some point.
+Therefore, the system will not be able to process more tramsactions in the same period of time.
+From that point the delay between the generation of a transaction and the corresponding fraud detection will increase and the system runs in danger of increasing processing duration.

 ### Reliability Analysis

 Kafka as a message broker is basically a single point of failure.
-To avoid this single point of failure there are two kafka instances running with an replication factor of 2.
-In case one of these KAFKA instances fails, the second one can cover the breakdown and the whole pipeline system is still working.
+To avoid this single point of failure there are two kafka instances running with an replication factor of two by default.
+In case one of these KAFKA instances fails, the second one can cover the breakdown and the whole system is still working.

 **Ressource Details**